Scott A. Barbour

 Mr. Barbour is admitted to practice before the courts of the State of New York, the United States District Court for the Northern and Western Districts of New York, the United States Court of Appeals for the Second Circuit, and the United States Supreme Court.

-Mr. Barbour is a member of the New York State Bar Committee on Federal Practice; Co-chair of the ADR Committee of the Northern District of New York; Mediator for the United States District Court, Northern District of New York; and the National Association of Railroad Trial Counsel.
+Mr. Barbour is co-chair of the ADR Committee of the Northern District of New York; Mediator for the United States District Court, Northern District of New York; Mediator for New York Supreme Court, 4th Department; and is a member of the National Association of Railroad Trial Counsel.

 Mr. Barbour graduated cum laude from Syracuse University College of Law.
 Mr. Barbour received his Bachelor of Science from the Syracuse University, S.I.
 Newhouse School of Public Communications, graduating magna cum laude.